Military history of Nova Scotia: Halifax Impressment Riot

 The towns people and especially seafarers were constantly on-guard of the press gangs of the Royal Navy.

 The Navy's manning problems in Nova Scotia peaked in 1805.
 Warships were short-handed from high desertion rates, and naval captains were handicapped in filling those vacancies by provincial impressment regulations.
 Desperate for sailors, the Navy pressed them all over the North Atlantic region in 1805, from Halifax and Charlottetown to Saint John and Quebec City.
-In early May, Vice Admiral Andrew Mitchell sent press gangs from several warships into downtown Halifax.
+In early May, Vice-Admiral Andrew Mitchell sent press gangs from several warships into downtown Halifax.
 They conscripted men first and asked questions later, rounding up dozens of potential recruits.

-The breaking point came in October 1805, when Vice-Admiral Mitchell allowed press gangs from HMS Cleopatra to storm the streets of Halifax armed with bayonets, sparking a major riot in which one man was killed and several others were injured.
-Wentworth lashed out at the admiral for sparking urban unrest and breaking provincial impressment laws, and his government exploited this violent episode to put even tighter restrictions of recruiting in Nova Scotia.
+The breaking point came in October 1805, when Vice-Admiral Mitchell ordered press gangs from HMS Cleopatra to the streets of Halifax armed with bayonets, sparking a major riot in which one man was killed and several others were injured.
+Wentworth lashed out at Mitchell for sparking urban unrest and breaking provincial impressment laws, and his administration exploited this violent episode to put even tighter restrictions of recruiting in Nova Scotia.

 Stemming from impressment disturbances, civil-naval relations deteriorated in Nova Scotia from 1805 to the War of 1812.
-HMS Whiting was in Liverpool for only about a week, but it terrified the small town the entire time and naval impressment remained a serious threat to sailors along the South Shore.
-After leaving Liverpool, Whiting terrorized Shelburne by pressing inhabitants, breaking into homes, and forcing more than a dozen families to live in the forest to avoid further harassment.
+HMS Whiting was in Liverpool for only about a week, but the threat of impressment loomed over the small town the entire time and naval impressment remained a serious issue for sailors along the South Shore.
+After leaving Liverpool, Whiting entered Shelburne and impressed several of its inhabitants, with press gangs breaking into homes and leading more than a dozen families to move closer in the forest to avoid further impressment.